Graham Phillips (actor): Screen acting

 Phillips had a co-starring role as Jordan Baxter, the middle son, in the feature film Evan Almighty, starring Steve Carell, Morgan Freeman and Lauren Graham, which premiered June 22, 2007.
 In the fall of 2007 he completed working on the feature film Stolen Lives starring Josh Lucas.
 Phillips also played the lead role in Ben 10: Race Against Time.
 His television credits include The Good Wife, Crossing Jordan, Judging Amy, The King of Queens, White Collar, and the Hallmark film Love's Long Journey.

 Phillips, along with the rest of the cast of The Good Wife, has received three Screen Actors Guild Award nominations for Outstanding Performance by an Ensemble in a Drama Series.
 He has also received three Young Artist Award nominations; Best Performance By a Leading Young Actor in a TV Movie, Miniseries or Special for his role in Ben 10: Race Against Time, Best Performance by a Supporting Young Actor in a Feature Film for his role in Evan Almighty, and Best Supporting Young Actor in a TV Series for his role in The Good Wife.
 He also plays Roger in the go90.com series Guidance.

 Phillips played Austin in the 2018 film "Blockers."
 He started alongside Kathryn Newton.

 Phillips played Nick St. Clair in the second season of the teen drama television series Riverdale.
 In 2019, Phillips played Prince Eric in ABC's The Little Mermaid Live!

+In 2023, Phillips provided the voice and motion capture for Harry Osborn in Marvel’s Spider-Man 2.
+He replaced Scott Porter, who provided the voice for the character in Marvel’s Spider-Man.